 As each country is different when it comes to visa requirements, we ask that you check this information on your government’s travel website, and seek advice from your institute or organisation.
 Some visas can take up to three months to process and will require an invitation letter to the Conference.

 If you require a visa to enter Poland, please send the following details to email@example.com

 - Your full name as it appears on your passport:

 - Passport Number:

 - A scanned copy of your passport

 Will the Conference papers be published?

 Discussions are ongoing with publishers regarding journal publication opportunities.
 Further details will be announced on this page.
-Please note that inclusion in the Conference CD of Proceedings does not preclude publication of your paper elsewhere.
+Please note that inclusion in the Conference Proceedings does not preclude publication of your paper elsewhere.

 *Publishing guidelines will be announced shortly.